 7. Cool your cake completely in cake pan sitting on a wire rack or your stove top.
 When cake is completely cool poke holes in the top and drizzle with a small amount of brandy.
 Then wrap cake in cheesecloth and store in an airtight cake tin.

 8. Feeding your cake.
 You will need to "feed" your cake brandy periodically during the maturing phase.
 It should be clear by now that I like a strong brandy flavor to my cake.
 Remove the cheesecloth and drizzle with approx. 1 tablespoon brandy and reapply the cheesecloth.
 Feed your cake brandy once a week by adding approx. 1 tablespoon brandy until ready to ice and decorate.
+If, however, you don't like a strong brandy flavor (and bear in mind the cake already has lots of brandy in the fruit) you can periodically add a couple of apple slices to the cake tin to keep the cake fresh, but remove them after a day so that they don't go moldy.
+I actually have begun doing this the past few years instead of adding so much brandy and actually like it better.

 9. Allow cake to mature for several weeks.
 Decorate the day ahead of serving.